divyavshah/NumberSpeak/README.md

 - pyttsx3 (Text-to-Speech)

 ## Installation
 1. Clone the repository:
 git clone <repository_url>

-2.Navigate to the folder:
+2. Navigate to the folder:
 cd numberspeak

-3.Install dependencies:
+3. Install dependencies:
 pip install pyttsx3

-4.Run the application:
+4. Run the application:
 python numberspeak.py

 ## Usage
-1.Enter a number in the input field.
+1. Enter a number in the input field.

-2.Click Convert to see it in words.
+2. Click Convert to see it in words.

-3.Click Speak to hear it.
+3. Click Speak to hear it.

-4.Use Copy to copy result or Save to write to a file.
+4. Use Copy to copy result or Save to write to a file.

 ## Screenshots